 How to Add FAQ & Q&A Sections in Webflow for AI Search (2026)

 FAQ and Q&A sections are the single most reliable format for earning featured snippets and AI citations.
-When Perplexity, ChatGPT, or Google's AI Overviews summarise a topic, they consistently pull from pages with clear, self-contained question-and-answer pairs — because these are the easiest content units for language models to extract and re-use.
+When Perplexity, ChatGPT, or Google's AI Overviews summarize a topic, they pull from pages with clear, self-contained question-and-answer pairs.
+These are the easiest content units for language models to extract and reuse.

 How to do it on Webflow?